Your Baby's Immunization Schedule Guide

 Hemophilus influenzae is a bacterial infection spread by coughing and sneezing.
 It can lead to pneumonia, meningitis (an infection of the brain lining), epiglottitis (the severe swelling of the throat), ear infections, and other serious infections.

 Although the name may sound similar, it is not the same as influenza (a.k.a. “the flu”).
 The disease most often occurs in children between 6 months and 5 years old.
 Symptoms include fever, seizures, vomiting, and a stiff neck.
-Vaccination: The first dose of the Haemophilus influenzae type B vaccine (often shortened to Hib in the context of vaccines) is given at 2 months old with 2 or 3 more doses given in the following months.
+Vaccination: The first dose of the Haemophilus influenzae type B vaccine (often shortened to Hib in the context of vaccines) is given at 2 months old, with two or three more doses given in the following months.

 Hepatitis A